Seattle police ‘failed to de-escalate’ before shooting man to death on waterfront, SPD watchdog says

 Two officers who shot and killed a man who was carrying a knife as he walked along Seattle’s waterfront last year failed to first try to defuse the situation or use other defensive strategies before resorting to using deadly force, Seattle’s police watchdog announced Tuesday.

-In turn, the Office of Police Accountability recommended suspensions for each officer — identified by the Police Department as Cassidy Butler and Willard Jared — for violating the department’s “de-escalation” policy.
-Butler and Jared shot 44-year-old Derek Hayden during the February 2021 encounter along Alaskan Way.
+In turn, the Office of Police Accountability recommended suspensions for each officer — identified by the Police Department as Cassidy Butler and Willard Jared — for violating the department’s “de-escalation” policy during the fatal encounter in February 2021 with 44-year-old Derek Hayden along Alaskan Way.

 The officers “engaged in tactics and decision-making that increased the odds that force would be used and, more concerningly, failed to ensure time, distance, or shielding” between themselves and Hayden when they confronted him after responding to a scene where multiple officers already had arrived, according to a 12-page summary of the OPA investigation released Tuesday.